Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

+Notice that by \cite[Prop.\ 1.6.9.(ii)]{Hu96} and the smoothness of $\Spa(B)\ra \Spa(A)$, the above map in the right hand side is injective.
+Hence the cofiber complex above lives in cohomological degree zero and is by definition equal to

-So we are done. \end{proof} As a quite useful upshot, to compute the analytic cotangent complex for affinoid rings, it suffices to use one single pair of rings of definition. \begin{proposition} Let $A_0\ra B_0$ be a map of algebras in $\Afe$, and let $A=A_0[\frac{1}{p}]$ and $B=B_0[\frac{1}{p}]$ be their generic fibers separately, with the induced map $f:A\ra B$.
+\end{proof} As a quite useful upshot, to compute the analytic cotangent complex for affinoid rings, it suffices to use one single pair of rings of definition. \begin{proposition} Let $A_0\ra B_0$ be a map of algebras in $\Afe$, and let $A=A_0[\frac{1}{p}]$ and $B=B_0[\frac{1}{p}]$ be their generic fibers respectively, with the induced map $f:A\ra B$.
 Then the map below is an isomorphism

 \end{proposition} \begin{proof} It suffices to show that for any commutative diagram of topologically finitely presented rings of definition